| THE BIG DAYIt doesn’t really matter what your level

 pills are in no way a substitute or shortcut for solid preparation and the

 suggestions that follow.
-To try these

 ideas out, let’s assume you have to prepare a piece for performance